Red light therapy looks simple. You turn on a panel, stand in front of it, and wait. Easy, right?

 Best Rule

+Test both.
 Track how your body responds.
+Your own feedback is the most reliable guide.

 How Often Should You Use Red Light Therapy?

-More sessions don’t equal better results.
+More sessions don't automatically equal better results.

 Most people see progress with:

-- 3–5 sessions weekly for wellness
+- 3–5 sessions weekly for general wellness

-- 4–6 sessions weekly for pain or recovery
+- 4–6 sessions weekly for recovery support

-- Daily short sessions for targeted issues
+- Short daily sessions for targeted goals

 Ask yourself: